msteen/nixos-vsliveshare/README.md

 ## Limitations

-* The things that need patching in the extension's source code so far have been almost consistent, but the structure of the package itself has changed over the versions (e.g. `extension.js -> extension-prod.js`), so these kind of changes might cause the fix to fail for later versions.
+* The package requires SDK 3, which is only available in Nixpkgs channel `nixos-20.03` and up.

-* The package requires SDK 3 which is only available in `nixos-20.03` and up.
+* The things that need patching in the extension's source code so far have been almost consistent, but the structure of the package itself has changed over the versions (e.g. `extension.js -> extension-prod.js`), so these kind of changes might cause the fix to fail in the future.